 Introduction to Algebra, and we'll be starting our discussion of algebra with algebraic expressions.
 So let's start at the very beginning.
 First of all, just what is algebra?
 Well, as it turns out, the word actually has a sophisticated definition in mathematics overall, but that doesn't concern us.
-Show Transcript
+Read full transcript

 For our purposes, algebra is a part of math that involves variables.
 So as soon as variables show up in math problems, that's algebra.
 Let's define some terms.
 A variable is a letter that represents either a specific number or all numbers.
 This is a subtle distinction here.
 In algebraic expressions, the variable represents either all numbers or all numbers with very few exceptions.